so-khat/15112-tp-checkers/README.md

 # 15112-tp-checkers
+Project Name: Carnegie Checkers Battle

-This project is a classic implementation of newbie checkers along with features like single-player mode against AI opponents of varying difficulty, multiplayer mode, hints, the ability to undo moves, different themes, and background music.
+Project Description: This is a classic implementation of the traditional Newbie Checkers board game.
+It provides an interactive and enjoyable experience with features such as chain captures, highlighting valid moves, single-player mode against AI opponents of varying difficulties, multiplayer mode, AI-generated hints, the ability to undo moves, different themes with themed background music, and a home button for easy navigation.

+How to Run the Project: Open and run the main.py file

+Additional Libraries: cmu_graphics

+Shortcut & Other Commands:
+- Clicking on the Home button allows you to quit any game instantly
+- Pressing the 'h' key toggles the hint on and off (not really a shortcut)